Schengen Area: Internal checks

 Although EU and EFTA nationals travelling within the Schengen Area are not required to show passports, national identity cards or other identity documents at an internal border, the laws of most countries still require them to carry national identity documents and to produce them to an authorised person on request.
 Different rules apply to other nationals.
 It is the obligation of everyone travelling within the area to be able to show a fully valid form of personal identification accepted by other Schengen states, typically one issued by the state.

 According to the Schengen rules, hotels and other types of commercial accommodation must register all foreign citizens, including citizens of other Schengen states, by requiring the completion of a registration form by their own hand.
 This does not apply to accompanying spouses and minor children or members of travel groups.
 In addition, a valid identification document has to be produced to the hotel manager or staff.
 The Schengen rules do not require any other procedures; thus, the Schengen states are free to regulate further details on the content of the registration forms, and identity documents which are to be produced, and may also require the persons exempted from registration by Schengen laws to be registered.
 Enforcement of these rules varies by country.

-The Schengen regulation on crossing internal borders describes the checks for foreigners done by the police at suitable places inside each country.
+The absence of internal border control does not prevent national authorities from exercising police powers within their territory, provided that such checks do not have an effect equivalent to border checks.